Running flows

 | Assertion failed | Content doesn't match | Update expected value, check timing |

-Execution Settings
+Execution settings

-Control how flows execute by configuring settings:
+Control how flows execute by configuring these settings:

 Timeout

-What it is: Maximum time (in milliseconds) to wait for each step.
+Maximum time (in milliseconds) to wait for each step.

 Default: 30000ms (30 seconds)